lee-lindley/app_csv/README.md

 *p_num_format*, *p_interval_format*, and *p_date_format* are passed to *TO_CHAR* for number, interval,
 and date/time formats respectively.
 If NULL, then *TO_CHAR* is called without the second argument.
 Other non-character column types receive the default conversion to character.
 BLOB and BFILE are returned as NULL.
+You can also specify a TO_CHAR conversion format at the column level.
+See [set_fmt](#set_fmt).

 *p_bulk_count* is the number of records DBMS_SQL will read in each fetch.